Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 **Delegated Privileged Access to Azure AD B2C or other Azure AD "Free" Tenants**

 All new created tenants (starting from October 2019) will be protected by a minimum set of policies ("Security Defaults").
-This is not the case for B2C tenants because it is not supported for this kind of directories.
-New B2C tenants will be created  without security defaults.
-Previous ["Baseline policies"](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-baseline-protection) are deprecated and can't be used anymore.
+This is not the case for B2C tenants because it seems not to be supported for this kind of directories.
+New created B2C tenants will be created  without security defaults.
+Previous ["Baseline policies"](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-baseline-protection) are deprecated and can't be enabled anymore.
 The announced support of Conditional Access and Identity Protection for Azure AD B2C will resolve this security concern finally.

 Enabling of “Security defaults” for all other (free) Azure AD tenants is supported and will enforce MFA for administrators in the tenant which also covers invited privileged users.
 But you will have no option to exclude “emergency access accounts” (aka “break glass” accounts).
 This also prevents you to configure other condition/controls as part of Conditional Access Policies (registered device required for privileged access).
 And you will be losing the access to the tenant in MFA outage scenarios without break-glass.
 It's necessary to  use custom "Conditional Access" as far it's technically possible.